easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_GUIDE.md

 - ✅ Don't share them in messages or emails
 - ✅ Rotate keys periodically
 - ✅ Use provider's console to revoke suspicious keys
-- ✅ Keep Q-IDE on your personal machine
+- ✅ Keep Top Dog on your personal machine

 **DON'T:**
 - ❌ Paste your key in emails or Slack